-Going to an Episcopal Church or any church at all for the first time may feel a little strange and intimidating.
+When you visit an Episcopal Church or any church at all for the first time it may feel a little strange and intimidating.
 We want you to be able to relax and feel welcome and able to participate as you choose.
 Here is a guide to some of what you might expect if you go to a worship service at an Episcopal Church.

 Gathering (Getting there, getting settled, getting ready for church)

 It’s good to arrive a few minutes before the service so you can get yourself settled.
 There will probably be ushers or greeters who will give you a bulletin/service leaflet/ program which will guide you through the service.
 Most churches have pews (long benches) or rows of chairs.
 You can sit anywhere you would like.
 Sometimes new people will sit in the back just to check things out.
 Those of us who are short may like to sit nearer to the front so we can see!
 In addition to the service leaflet there will often be various books in racks in front of you or in the pews.
 You will probably see red or black copies of the Book of Common Prayer, sometimes called the Prayerbook or the BCP.
 This book has various portions of the service in it.
 Your bulletin will give you page numbers to find those sections.
 You will also probably see a dark blue book called “The Hymnal 1982” which has lots of music in it.
 Many churches have other supplemental music books as well.